 STR compliance and monitoring software automatically identifies STR units and their addresses for you.
 Using this information, you can contact unregistered hosts by mail to encourage them to apply for a permit.
 You can also use this opportunity to inform hosts of the repercussions of avoiding compliance.

 Only 10 percent of hosts will register for a permit without prompting.
 Direct communication with hosts can increase your compliance rate substantially.

 How Do We Communicate With Hosts Quickly and Effectively?

 Mail may be an effective form of communication when the message isn't urgent.
 However, during times of crisis, your communication should be as rapid as new developments.
 Email and text messaging can deliver messages — about shutdowns, reopening, mask mandates, or safety and cleaning procedures — to hosts instantly.

 When creating an ordinance, you can ask hosts to provide contact information, including email addresses and phone numbers, when they apply for a permit.
-By proactively gathering a host’s contact information, you ensure that communications about safety and closures reach them in a timely manner, so they can begin to comply with any changes.
+By proactively gathering a host's contact information, you ensure that communications about safety and closures reach them promptly, so they can begin to comply with any changes.

 How Do We Prove If STRs Are Operating During a Suspension?